-- ◆ To remove a license from your the Gateway, select the license from the list of licenses and click Remove License. - ◆ To add a license to your the Gateway, type a valid license in the text box and click Add License.
-Your valid the Gateway license appears in the list of licenses at the top.
+- ◆ To remove a license from your PC-Duo Gateway, select the license from the list of licenses and click Remove License. - ◆ To add a license to your PC-Duo Gateway, type a valid license in the text box and click Add License.
+Your valid PC-Duo Gateway license appears in the list of licenses at the top